Nitrokey/nitrokey-start-firmware/doc/development.rst

 *experimental* environment, and it should not be used for usual purpose.
 That's because it is basically impossible for DfuSe implementations to disable reading-out from flash ROM.
-It means that your secret will be readily extracted by DfuSe.
+It means that your secrets will be readily extracted by DfuSe.

 For JTAG debugger, Olimex JTAG-Tiny is good and supported well.
 For SWD debugger, ST-Link/V2 would be good, and it is supported by